 The UAM uses a conventional Y-piece patient connection.
-Exhaled gas returns to the UAM via the expiratory limb of the Y-piece and then passes by the Fenton balloon and a third one-way valve to the scavenger port.
+Exhaled gas returns to the UAM via the expiratory limb of the Y-piece and then passes by a third one-way valve and the Fenton balloon to the scavenger port.
 The balloon acts as an inflating valve which enables controlled ventilation of the lungs, the third valve prevents back-flow during spontaneous breathing.